guenchi/loko/Documentation/builtins.md

 Get the file descriptor associated with *port*.
 Returns `#f` if there is no associated file descriptor.

+### Procedure: (port-file-descriptor-set! *port fd*)

+Set the file descriptor associated with *port* to *fd*.

+This procedure is primarily intended to allow custom ports to have file descriptors.
+It is unspecified whether changing a port's file descriptor affects the file descriptor used for subsequent operations on the port.

 ## (loko system unsafe)

 This library provides raw access to kernel services, linear memory and